DEAR: Deep Reinforcement Learning for Online Advertising Impression in Recommender Systems: Introduction

 The above-mentioned three decisions (sub-actions) are internally related, i.e., (only) when the AA decides to interpolate an ad, the locations and candidate ads together determine the rewards.
 Figure~\ref{fig:Fig2_DQNs} illustrates the two conventional Deep Q-network (DQN) architectures for online advertising.
-Note that in this paper we suppose (i) there are $|A|$ candidate ads for each request, and (ii) the length of the recommendation list (or rec-list) is $L$.
+Note that in this paper, we suppose (i) there are $|A|$ candidate ads for each request, and (ii) the length of the recommendation list (or rec-list) is $L$.
 The DQN in Figure~\ref{fig:Fig2_DQNs}(a) takes the state space and outputs Q-values of all locations.
 This architecture can determine the optimal location but cannot choose the specific ad to interpolate.
 The DQN in Figure~\ref{fig:Fig2_DQNs}(b) inputs a state-action pair and outputs the Q-value corresponding to a specific action (ad).
 This architecture can select a specific ad but cannot decide the optimal location.
-Taking a representation of location (e.g. one-hot vector) as the additional input is an alternative way, but $O(|A|\cdot L)$ evaluations are necessary to find the optimal action-value function $Q^*(s, a)$, which prevents the DQN architecture from being adopted in practical advertising systems.
-It is worth to note that both architectures cannot determine whether to interpolate an ad (or not) into a given rec-list.
-Thus, in this paper, we design a new \textbf{DE}ep reinforcement learning framework with a novel DQN architecture for online \textbf{A}dvertising in \textbf{R}ecommender systems (DEAR), which can determine the aforementioned three tasks simultaneously with reasonable time complexity.
-We summarize our major contributions as follows: \begin{itemize} \item We identify the phenomena of online advertising with recommendations and provide a principled approach for better advertising strategy; \item We propose a deep reinforcement learning based framework DEAR and a novel Q-network architecture, which can simultaneously determine whether to interpolate an ad, the optimal location and which ad to interpolate; \item We demonstrate the effectiveness of the proposed framework in real-world short video site. \end{itemize}
+Taking a representation of location (e.g., one-hot vector) as the additional input is an alternative way, but $O(|A|\cdot L)$ evaluations are necessary to find the optimal action-value function $Q^*(s, a)$, which prevents the DQN architecture from being adopted in practical advertising systems.
+It is worth noting that both architectures cannot determine whether to interpolate an ad (or not) into a given rec-list.
+Thus, in this paper, we design a new \textbf{DE}ep reinforcement learning framework with a novel DQN architecture for online \textbf{A}dvertising in \textbf{R}ecommender systems (\textbf{DEAR}), which can determine the aforementioned three tasks simultaneously with reasonable time complexity.
+We summarize our major contributions as follows: \begin{itemize}[leftmargin=*] \item We decompose online advertising with recommendations into three related decisions and provide a principled approach to model it; \item We propose a deep reinforcement learning-based framework DEAR and a novel Q-network architecture, which can simultaneously determine whether to interpolate an ad, the optimal location and which ad to interpolate; \item We demonstrate the effectiveness of the proposed framework in real-world short video site. \end{itemize}